-TEECH Foundation's vision is to continue fighting the fight of addiction by building a platform of unity and resources through advocacy and education with the goal of sustaining long-term recovery.
-TEECH strives to build communities that no longer fear or stigmatize the recovering or mentally challenged person but treats them with dignity and respect; therefore, offering services to make this vision a reality.
+TEECH's vision is to continue fighting the fight of addiction by building a platform of unity and resources through advocacy and education with the goal of sustaining long-term recovery.
+TEECH strives to build communities that no longer fear or stigmatize the recovering or person with mental challenges but treats them with dignity and respect; therefore, offering services to make this vision a reality.

 Recovery Support Services are a necessary component of the recovery process.
-TEECH recovery support classes are peer-run and peer-led by certified peer recovery specialists (CPRS).
-They are individuals who are people with lived experiences and have a desire to help their peers in recovery.
-Our primary focus is on the recovering individual.
-We provide intensive support to those seeking to re-establish themselves in society, challenging them to strive for life-long recovery and success.
+TEECH recovery support classes are peer-run and peer-led by recovery coaches and certified peer recovery specialists (CPRS).
+They are individuals with lived experiences and have a desire to help and support their peers in recovery.
+We focus on the recovery person, family, friends, and the community.
+We provide intensive support to those seeking to re-establish themselves in society, encouraging them to strive for life-long recovery and success.

 Recovery Support Services